 The recently completed building of the prestigious Central European University (location) did exactly this.
 The playfully indented facade, elliptical concrete staircase, steep glass-steel roof planes, as well as the quality and richness of details are marvels to behold.
 The building, with a café on the ground floor, is open for all to see.

 The harmonious combination of old and new is on display at the CET Building located along the Danube river.
 The building complex is a cultural and commercial space consisting of a set of gracefully restored warehouses and a whale-shaped steel-and-glass modern wing inserted in-between.

 A crisscross system of exposed concrete beams, playful lighting solutions, and a creative use of natural light lend a distinctively 21st century feel to these spacious platforms.
-The gracefully minimalist design along with the disability-inclusive infrastructure stand in wild contrast to the city’s otherwise outdated socialist-era subway stations (at the Kálvin tér station you can compare and contrast the two).
-The Fővám tér and Szent Gellért tér stations (see location), adorned with colorful mosaics, won the highly prestigious Architizer A+ Award in 2014.
+The gracefully minimalist design along with the disability-inclusive infrastructure stand in wild contrast to the city’s otherwise outdated socialist-era subway stations (at the Kálvin tér station you can compare the two).
+The Fővám tér and Szent Gellért tér stations (locations), adorned with colorful mosaics, won the highly prestigious Architizer A+ Award in 2014.

 This section was reviewed by Sándor Sólymos, Department Head of Fine Arts, at the Hungarian University of Fine Arts.